 The tibial nerve ran at the level of the tarsal joint, producing thin branches in the skin in this region, and divided into the dorsal digital nerve and the common plantar nerve V.

 After this branch, the tibial nerve detached a distal muscular limb that extended to the flexor muscles, ran between the two heads of the gastrocnemius and the popliteal muscles, continued as branches to the forces of the plantar metatarsal surface, and divided into the common plantar digital nerves II, III and IV.

 The common fibular nerve passed over the gastrocnemius muscle and entered the groove between the peroneus longus and extensor digitorium lateralis muscles, then divided into the superficial fibula and deep peroneal nerves.

-The superficial fibular nerve innervated the skin of the dorsal tarsus and metatarsus and delivered the muscular branches to the tibial cranial, long digital extensor, and lateral digitalis extensor muscles, and formed the common III and IV digital dorsal nerves.
+The superficial fibular nerve innervated the skin of the dorsal tarsus and metatarsus and delivered the muscular branches to the tibial cranial, long digital extensor, and lateral digitalis extensor muscles, and formed the standard III and IV digital dorsal nerves.

 The deep peroneal nerve supplies the fibularis longus and fibularis brevis muscles.

 The former innervated the ischiocavernosus, bulbospongiosus, and retractor muscles of the penis and foreskin in the male and the vulva, clitoris, and vulva constrictor muscle in the female.
-Superficial and deep pudendal nerves innervated the skin and muscles of the anal and perianal regions.
+Superficial and deep pudendal nerves innervated the skin and powers of the anal and perianal regions.